daldea/genetic-heatmap/README.md

-# Genetic Heatmaps
+# Genetic Heatmap Tools

-The genetic heatmaps program creates minimally formatted, easy-to-read heatmaps of gene transcription and transcription factor binding data.
+Genetic Heatmap Tools is a program that creates easy-to-read heatmaps of gene transcription and transcription factor binding data.
 These heatmaps are a visually attractive method of communicating how transcription factor binding affects gene expression.

 Although many [Gene Set Enrichment Analysis](https://en.wikipedia.org/wiki/Gene_set_enrichment_analysis) programs can also be used to create similar heatmaps, those heatmaps are typically cluttered with additional graphs and annotations, rendering them ill-suited for publication: